The Best Handguns for Home Defense

 Smith & Wesson is a name that’s synonymous with high-quality, world-class firearms.
-With over a century of experience, Smith & Wesson undoubtedly produces some of the best consumer-level firearms available today.
-Smith & Wesson guns can also be found in some of the most demanding police forces in America -- the Detroit Police and the Los Angeles Sheriff’s Department both list Smith & Wesson M&Ps as approved carry pistols.
+With over a century of experience, Smith & Wesson produces some of the best consumer-level firearms available today.
+Smith & Wesson handguns can also be found in some of the busiest police forces in America.
+The Detroit Police Department and the LA County Sheriff’s Department both have Smith & Wesson M&Ps as approved carry pistols.

-For those who have experience with Glock pistols, Smith & Wesson M&Ps feel very similar.
-The brand has a similar reputation for reliability and quality craftsmanship, and offers its polymer-frame design in a variety of calibers.
+Smith & Wesson M&Ps have a similar feel to Glock.
+They share a reputation for reliability and quality craftsmanship and offer polymer-frame design in a variety of calibers.

 This might be the best handgun no one has ever heard of.
 That’s a bit of an overstatement, but the Springfield XD is a great choice for a personal defense weapon, and has the largest variety of caliber offerings of any handgun in our reviews.

 The XD is available in 9mm, .357 magnum, .40 S&W, .45 GAP, and .45 ACP.
 That’s a lot of variety, and with each one there are subtle changes in magazine capacity and not-so-subtle differences in recoil.

 The heavier calibers require a stronger hand to operate effectively.

 Similar in feel and performance to Glock, the XD has the variety that professionals and civilians alike look for in a handgun.
 The various s configurations offer you the chance to personalize a self defense firearm to your specifications, making the XD a great option for many.